BITSS-OPA/URAP-week-progress/29-polly-spring-22/Weekly Progress.md

 ---

+## Week 11 (April.
+20 - April.
+27)

+- [ ] Choose a paper to reproduce.
+- [ ] Finish Scoping and Access Stages of the new paper.

+I worked x hours.

+---

-## Week 9 (April.
+## Week 9 and 10 (April.
 7 - April.
-13)
+19)

 - [x] Choose a paper to reproduce.
-- [x] Finish Scoping and Access Stages of the new paper. https://www.socialsciencereproduction.org/reproductions/db351bd2-e7ab-42f8-ac2d-c8f286c4d104/index
+- [x] Finish Scoping and Access Stages of the new paper. https://www.socialsciencereproduction.org/reproductions/97a61bc9-5b3c-40cc-952a-810e6b90062b/index

 I worked 12 hours.